 What Is a Cash Advance?

-Any time you use your credit card, you’re essentially taking out a loan to make a purchase.
+Any time you use a credit card or withdraw money, you’re taking out a loan to complete a transaction.
 With a cash advance, you’re just removing the purchase part of that equation and getting the cash directly.
 The total is still added to your same credit card balance.
-That might not make a ton of sense as long as you have cash in your checking account, but plenty of people find themselves in a short-term pinch between paychecks and have no other option.
+That might not be a logical choice if you have cash in your checking account, but plenty of people find themselves in a short-term pinch between paychecks and have limited options.

-Your options will likely vary depending on your credit card company and issuer, but the most common methods for getting a cash advance are either through an ATM or a check.
-Contact your issuer about getting a PIN to use your credit card at an ATM or checks you can use for cash advances.
+Your options will likely vary depending on your credit card company, but the most common methods for getting a cash advance from a credit card are either through a check or at an ATM.

-The clear advantage of a cash advance is the convenience.
+The clear advantage of a cash advance is convenience.
 Life is often full of unexpected surprises that you’ll need cash to resolve, and having a backup plan — such as a rainy day fund — for when you need cash can be very helpful.
 However, convenience and urgency usually come at a cost, and that’s true with the fees you’ll pay for a cash advance.

 If you don’t have emergency money set aside, a cash advance from your credit card is one alternative, and you can weigh the pros and cons.
-However, the cost of cash advances means that they should only be treated as a last resort.
-Cash advances typically come with a higher APR than normal purchases, and that’s on top of the initial fee that can run as high as 5 percent and a potential ATM fee.
+However, the cost of cash advances means that they should be just about your last resort.
+Cash advances typically come with a higher APR than normal purchases, and that’s on top of the initial fee that can run as high as 5% and a potential ATM fee.

 All in all, if you have no other option, credit card cash advances can be a valuable convenience to help you bridge a period when you’re low on cash, but they’re a costly alternative that can and should be avoided with better planning and budgeting wherever possible.